These operational and documentation challenges are connected to broader

 - Contractor accountability

-Frequently Asked Questions About Construction Project Documentation
+Frequently Asked Questions

-Construction project documentation includes drawings, specifications, RFIs, schedules, reports, contracts, change orders, and workflow records used throughout construction projects.
+Construction project documentation includes drawings, specifications, RFIs, contracts, schedules, reports, change orders, and workflow records used throughout construction projects.